mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 In the retail industry, the analysis of sales trends, seasonality, customer spending behaviours, regional exposure, and product preferences is a standard practice employed to inform strategic decision making and enhance business performance.

+## Methodology

+I selected a research method based on quantitative data rather than personal feelings or opinions.
+By using a hypothesis driven approach, i started with specific statements or predictions that i tested using data.

+This method was selected for this project as it helped me focus on clear, objective business trends such as sales and spending habits instead of subjective judgments or interpretations.
+By relying on measurable facts and numerical data, this approach reduces the influence of biases and subjective opinions, ensuring that conclusions are based on evidence rather than assumptions.

 ## Analysis techniques used

 **List of techniques used**